7 Lies You’re Telling Yourself About Your Finances

 Lie No. 5: You Don’t Waste That Much Time on Your Phone

-The game is based on a classic Bingo format.
-You’ll battle it out against other players at your same skill level.
-Everyone gets the same board and sees the same Bingo balls.
-The top three players in a game can win real money — anywhere from $1 to $83.
+You’ll compete against other players at your skill level, all using the same board, and the top three players can win real money — anywhere from $1 to $83.

 Lie No. 6: You Can’t Cut Your Bills Any Further